55 Years Ago: A Self-Titled LP Signals Beginning of Beatles’ End

 The name of the album may have signified a unified front, but it was really the beginning of the end.
 On Nov.
-22, 1968, the Beatles released their self-titled two-LP set, which would soon be known as “The White Album.”
+22, 1968, the Beatles released their self-titled two-LP set, which would soon be known as the White Album.

 Instead, they appeared to be in a free-fall.
 The Beatles had suffered the death of manager Brian Epstein, created their first critical disaster (the Magical Mystery Tour film), fallen out with Maharishi Mahesh Yogi, and seen Apple, their new business venture, get off to an inauspicious beginning.

-And, unknown to the public at the time, the recording sessions for The Beatles were incredibly fractious, with the songwriters working on their tracks in separate studios and bringing in the others when needed.
+Unknown to the public at the time, the recording sessions for The Beatles were incredibly fractious, with the songwriters working on their tracks in separate studios and bringing in the others when needed.
 It didn't help that John Lennon insisted on having Yoko Ono, his new girlfriend, in the studio with him.

 In fact, The Beatles only became a double album because of mutual animosity, as way to appease all parties involved.
-And while most people agree that it might have been better served by paring it down to one – except Paul McCartney, who defended its length in Anthology by saying, "It's great, it sold, it's the bloody Beatles’ ‘White Album.’
-Shut up!” – there's no consensus on which songs should have been omitted.
+Most agree that the project might have been better served by paring it down to a single disc – except Paul McCartney, who defended its length in Anthology by saying, "It's great, it sold, it's the bloody Beatles' White Album.
+Shut up!" – but there's no consensus on which songs should have been omitted.

-The record's chief selling point, actually, is the command with which the group handled its sprawling diversity.
+The record's chief selling point is the command with which the group handled its sprawling diversity.
 McCartney filtered the previous 50 years of American music through his own perspective.
 He tries his hand at folk ("Blackbird," "Mother Nature's Son"), country ("Rocky Raccoon"), Tin Pan Alley-style balladry ("I Will"), vaudeville ("Honey Pie"), Fats Domino ("Why Don't We Do It in the Road?") and the Beach Boys via Chuck Berry ("Back in the U.S.S.R.").

-Lennon, for his part, was looking toward the future of music with more abstract songs like "Happiness Is a Warm Gun," "The Continuing Story of Bungalow Bill," "Everybody's Got Something to Hide Except Me and My Monkey" and the avant-garde sound collage "Revolution 9."
+Lennon, for his part, was looking toward the future with more abstract songs like "Happiness Is a Warm Gun," "The Continuing Story of Bungalow Bill," "Everybody's Got Something to Hide Except Me and My Monkey" and the avant-garde sound collage "Revolution 9."
 Conversely, he also wrote some of his most overtly autobiographical material to date in "Julia" and "Sexy Sadie," his parting shot at the Maharishi.

 Meanwhile, George Harrison was very quickly coming into his own as a songwriter, penning "Piggies," "Long Long Long," "Savoy Truffle" and one of his most beloved cuts, "While My Guitar Gently Weeps," which featured a guest solo from his good friend Eric Clapton.
 Even Starr got in on the act with his first composition, offering a honky-tonk arrangement on "Don't Pass Me By" that is charmingly clunky.
 (Years later, the Georgia Satellites' slamming cover gave it the treatment it needed.)

-Although the Beatles would continue to make music that met their incredibly high standards, the damage that was done during the sessions for “The White Album” would prove to be irreparable.
+The Beatles would continue to make music that met their incredibly high standards, but damage done during the sessions for the White Album would prove to be irreparable.
 In an attempt to fix the situation, McCartney suggested that the group return to their roots as a rock band without all the added distractions.